-40-4 Sales Tax & VAT
+40-4 Sales Tax & Vat

-1- The years from 2002 to 2015
+The period from 2002 to 2015

-The years have been inspected and the bank paid, and challenged the claims in the legal deadlines and discordant dispute before the administrative judiciary.
+The years have been inspected and the bank paid the due tax, and challenged the incoming claims in the legal deadlines and the dispute is still pending before the administrative judiciary.

-2- The years from 2016 till 12-2020
+The period from 2016 till 03-2021

-The bank provided the provision for these years, pending the determination of the continued registration of our bank or not, as our bank is not addressed to the sales tax and registration in it was by mistake and also not to be subject to the banking business value added tax in accordance with article No.33 of the provisions of Law 67 of 2016 and there is no examination requested yet.
+Our Bank hedges at discretionary items which may be subject to tax and till the registration from our bank on it, as our bank is not addressed to the sales tax and registration in it was by mistake and also not to be subject to the banking business value added tax in accordance with article No.33 of the provisions of Law 67 of 2016 and there is no examination requested yet.